Sterling leaves England World Cup camp after home break-in

 AP Soccer Writer

-DOHA, Qatar (AP) — England forward Raheem Sterling has left his team’s World Cup camp in Qatar and returned to the U.K. after a break-in at his home.
+DOHA, Qatar (AP) — England forward Raheem Sterling has left the team’s World Cup camp in Qatar and returned to Britain after a break-in at his home.

-The 27-year-old Manchester City player missed England’s 3-0 win against Senegal in its round of 16 match Sunday and it was not known if he would be back for his nation’s quarterfinal match with France on Saturday.
+The 27-year-old Chelsea player missed England’s 3-0 victory over Senegal in the round of 16 on Sunday and it was not known if he would be back for the quarterfinal match against France on Saturday.

-England announced an hour and a half before kick off against Senegal at Al Bayt Stadium that Sterling would be unavailable because of a “family matter.”
+England announced 90 minutes before kick off against Senegal at Al Bayt Stadium that Sterling would be unavailable because of a “family matter.”

-The English Press Association later reported armed intruders had broken into his home while his wife and three children were inside.
+Police in the English county of Surrey outside London said in a statement they were investigating “a burglary at an address in Oxshott, Leatherhead.”
+The statement said police were contacted Saturday night “after the occupants of the property came home and discovered a number of items including jewellery and watches had been stolen.”

+The police later issued an update to say they were still investigating when the theft happened, and responded to reports that the thieves were armed.

+“We are aware of media reports stating there were armed suspects involved, however, at this time, we would reassure our communities that no witnesses have come forward to this effect and there are no reports of any threats of violence linked to this incident,” the statement said.

+Sterling had not been expected to start against Senegal, with Phil Foden selected ahead of him.

-“Our thoughts are with him and his family,” captain Harry Kane said.
-“It is a private matter with him, but it’s never easy to see one or your teammates and friends have to deal with something like that.”
+“Our thoughts are with him and his family,” England captain Harry Kane said.
+“It is a private matter with him, but it’s never easy to see one of your teammates and friends have to deal with something like that.”

-Kane added: “From us as a team we send him our best and hope to see him as soon as possible.”

 James Robson is at https://twitter.com/jamesalanrobson